Free Codicil to the Last Will and Testament in Ontario Template

 A Codicil is a legal document that is used to update your Last Will and Testament.
 With a Codicil, you can add, remove, or modify parts of your Will, so you don’t need to write an entirely new document.
 You’d typically use a Codicil to make minor changes, like naming a new beneficiary or adding a new asset for distribution.

-Please note that a Codicil is best for minimal changes.
+Note: A Codicil is best for minimal changes.
 If your Will requires extensive updates, it’s best to write a new one.

 Updates You Can Make with a Codicil